 When you think of Indian Architecture, what comes to your mind?
 While some would associate it with the Taj Mahal, others might think of the Meenakshi Temple.
 It’s difficult to put a finger on a particular defining style, simply because there isn’t one!
-Indian architecture, in essence, is a blend of ancient and wide-ranging native traditions, with building types and technologies from several parts of Asia and Europe.
+History of Indian architecture, in essence, is a blend of ancient and wide-ranging native traditions, with building types and technologies from several parts of Asia and Europe.

 In this article, we present to you the most diverse forms of architecture, the unique stories behind them, and the cultures defining each of these styles that India inherits.

-Indus Valley Civilization | Indian Architecture
+Indus Valley Civilization | History of Indian architecture

 The architecture of the Indus Valley civilization was quite advanced for its time.
 The settlement pattern here was greatly influenced by its geography and climate, and for the most part, people started settling around the rivers of the North owing to the arable land, resources, and regional trade routes.
 The constituent cities of Harappa, Mohenjo-Daro, and Lothal had characteristic one or two-story houses on either side of the roads, with rooms around a central courtyard.
 Their method of construction which included bricks in an interlocking pattern proved to be extremely robust and long-lasting.